SCOPE OF THIS CHAPTER

 The social worker should analyse all information gathered to decide the nature and level of the child’s needs and the level of risk, if any, they may be facing.
 The assessment of risk should consider danger/harm; safety; strengths; complicating factors and any grey areas.

 The supervisor/Team Manager should provide regular supervision and challenge the social worker’s assumptions as part of this process.
+Critical reflection through supervision should strengthen the analysis in each assessment.
 An informed decision should be taken on the nature of any action required and which services should be provided.
 Social workers and other professionals should be mindful of the requirement to understand the level of need and risk in a family from the child’s perspective and ensure action or commission services which will have maximum positive impact on the child’s life.
+Where there is a conflict of interest, decisions should be made in the child’s best interests, be rooted in child development, be age-appropriate, and be informed by evidence.

 When new information comes to light or circumstances change the child’s needs, any previous conclusions should be updated and critically reviewed to ensure that the child is not overlooked.